mort1skoda/dotfiles/install.readme/arch.legacy.systemd.md

 <pre>
 Open b2sums.txt and sha256sums.txt,
-open the files and remove remove all lines, exept for the entry with the iso file you downloaded.
+open the files and remove remove all lines, but the entry with the iso file you downloaded.
 </pre>

 #### verify signature